Last updated: March 14, 2026

 When a market is consolidating or moving sideways, the PVT line will typically go flat, mirroring the price’s lack of direction.
 This indicates a period of equilibrium where neither buying nor selling pressure is dominant, showing a lack of significant money flow.

 However, the indicator can provide an early warning of an impending breakout.
-If the price is still moving sideways but you notice the PVT beginning to subtly creep upwards, it can be a sign of stealth accumulation (buying).
-This suggests that smart money is building positions before the actual price breakout occurs, giving you a valuable heads-up.
+If the price is still moving sideways but you notice the PVT beginning to subtly creep upwards, it can be a sign of subtle accumulation.
+This suggests that sustained volume-weighted demand is building up before the actual price breakout occurs, giving you a valuable heads-up.
 The same logic applies to a subtle downward drift in the PVT, which can foreshadow a breakdown.

 8. Combining PVT with Other Indicators